manassahoo-dev/DSA/JavaScript/callback.md

 4. Write a function `findMax` that takes an array of numbers and returns the largest number in the array.
 Use a callback function to perform the comparison.

-Here's an example solution to problem 1:
+Example solution to problem 1:

 ```javascript
 function multiplyByTwo(arr, callback) {